valhuber/python-rules/README.md

 1. Your application makes calls on `sqlalchemy` for inserts, updates and deletes
 * This code can be hand-written, or via generators such as Flask AppBuilder
-2. The logic engine handles sqlalchemy `before_flush` events on `Mapped Tables.`  Logging shows which rules execute, and you can set breakpoints in formula/constraint/action rules expressed in Python.
+2. The logic engine handles sqlalchemy `before_flush` events on `Mapped Tables.`
 3. Your logic is expressed as Python functions (see example below)
+* Debug logic with logs that show which rules execute, and breakpoints in formula/constraint/action rules expressed in Python.

 Logic does not apply to updates outside sqlalchemy, or to sqlalchemy batch updates or unmapped sql updates.